 Parkinson's is a common and complex condition.
 Patients can be grouped into the following periods of the disease process:

 The needs of patients will vary depending upon which phase they are in.
 Within each given phase there is great diversity in terms of the motor and non-motor symptom problems and needs.

 The Parkinson's and Other Movement Disorders HIT is also known as MOVE-hIT, which is short for the Bristol, North Somerset and South Gloucestershire Partnership for Parkinson's and Other Movement Disorders.

 The overall aim of the Movement Disorders HIT is to develop whole system partnership working for movement disorders across the Bristol, North Somerset and South Gloucestershire region, and from this to evolve, over the next 10 years, a high quality, high impact, internationally-recognised system for Parkinson's and other movement disorders.

 This will be achieved through incorporating and fully integrating all aspects of clinical and social care, translational research and competency based education, and by ensuring that this is supported by first class management and commissioning.
 Specific objectives are as follows:

 The leading experts in Parkinson's and other movement disorder in the Bristol, North Somerset and South Gloucestershire area are involved in the team.
 The HIT's Director is Dr Alan Whone, Senior Lecturer in Movement Disorders and Consultant Neurologist at North Bristol NHS Trust.
-He is supported by Deputy Directors Kathryn Prout, Parkinson's Nurse Specialist, NHS South Gloucestershire Community Health Services, and Lucy Mooney, Lead Movement Disorder Nurse Specialist and Senior Research Nurse at North Bristol NHS Trust.
+He is supported by Co-Director Lucy Mooney, Lead Movement Disorder Nurse Specialist at North Bristol NHS Trust.

 Find out more about who's involved.